ITE providess professional services and products as a

 October 2008, New Product Line: FATIGUE DETECTION Systems for operators in high risk occupations: Flight Crews; Train Engineers: Truck Drivers; Nuclear Plant Operators ...
 In line with ITE support of human systems integration in systems design, ITE is introducing new technologies for unobtrusive Fatigue Detection based on real-time analysis of brain activity associated with monitored speech.
 Undetected Fatigue in operators of moving aircraft and vehicles is statistically the major cause of accidents.
 This technology offers objective detection in time to alert the operators.
 More to come ...

 of Modeling & Simulation in Ship Design & DoD Simulation Based Acquisition (SBA)

-sees merit in the concept of a Performance Based Design Continuum (PBDC) for Shipbuilding: the 3 Dimensions of CAD with the 4th Dimension of Performance provided by real-time "physics"
+sees merit in the concept of a 4-D Design or Performance Based Design Continuum (PBDC) for Shipbuilding: the 3 Dimensions of CAD with the 4th Dimension of Performance provided by real-time "physics"

 models of Hull, Mechanical, Electrical & Damage Control (HMEDC) objects and systems that can verify and validate (V&V) ship systems performance